minion26/Java_labs_Jitca_Diana/Lab2/homework/README.md

 Each road has a type, length and a speed limit.
 The length of a road should not be less than the euclidian distance between the location coordinates.
 We consider the problem of determining the "best" route from one location to another.

-The main specifications of the application are:
+The main specifications of the application are :grin: :

 1. Create a class that describes an instance of the problem.